-We have audited the accompanying consolidated balance sheets of Vipshop Holdings Limited and subsidiaries and VIE and VIE' subsidiaries (the "Group") as of December 31, 2015 and 2016, and the related consolidated statements of income and comprehensive income, shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2016.
-Our audits also included the financial statements schedule in Schedule I. These consolidated financial statements and the financial statement schedule are the responsibility of the Group's management.
-Our responsibility is to express an opinion on these consolidated financial statements and the financial statement schedule based on our audits.
+We have audited the accompanying consolidated balance sheets of Vipshop Holdings Limited, subsidiaries, variable interest entities ("VIEs") and VIEs' subsidiaries (the "Group") as of December 31, 2017 and 2016, the related consolidated statements of income and comprehensive income, shareholders' equity, and cash flows, for each of the three years in the period ended December 31, 2017, the related notes and the schedule listed in the Schedule I (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Group as of December 31, 2017 and 2016, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2017, in conformity with accounting principles generally accepted in the United States of America.